Glad to have you here. Let's ferment together!

 Principle #1 of fermentation: Do your homework.
 Do it.

 The recipes are all multi-categorized to make it easier for you to find what you are looking for.
 I have also marked each as a beginner or advanced ferment.
 Then you can get started based on your experience level.
 My son also helped me name children's ferments.
 You can also get seasonal inspiration by browsing the seasons I linked.
 Or you can find ideas in my little flavor cloud.

 - Candy cane beet Kkakdugi KimchiI love beets.
 Red Beet, yellow beet and striped beet.
 These bulbs, called chioggia, look so impossibly beautiful that I can't help myself and have to enhance them with fermentation […]

 Because everything tastes better when it is prepared with love.
 And because it is wonderful and chilling to prepare food together and enjoy it together.

 This website originated from my fermentation diary.
 I write down my ferments in a small black, lined book.
-And because I received so many similar questions from friends and colleagues, and because fermentistas exchange their knowledge (and also their cultures) with great pleasure, all this is now collected on this site.
+And because I received so many similar questions from friends and colleagues, and because fermentistas exchange their knowledge (and also their cultures) with great pleasure, all this is now collected and easily accessible on this site.
 For example the recipe for

 Have fun with with my wild, living creatures... uh, cultures 😆